Kathleen Beckman

 Starting in 2022, the city approved a new partnership with Cenergistic to reduce the city’s energy bill by an estimated $8 million over 5 years.
 Of course, energy savings will help deliver CO2 emission reductions as well.

 The city is in the process of installing/planning solar on city buildings, to lower electric bills and reduce emissions.
-Clearwater has recently received grants that will help deliver an estimated $6-9 million.
+Clearwater has recently received grants that will help deliver an estimated $6-9 million in savings.
 Here is a quick summary of the solar projects that are planned/in progress:

 -